 It is a paradise in spite of and because of the slightly frayed seams of its dress.

 Athena, goddess of wisdom, war and crafts in Greek mythology, brought to life again…in a manner of speaking.

 Why ‘real’ – or ‘true to life’, when talking about ‘mythology’?
 Which in the tradition of almost all peoples around the globe is a ‘myth’ to begin with, something like a ‘highbrow fairy story’?

 Of Greek mythology it can be said particularly well that it was built, based on what was common in the society at the time:

-life, love and war or parents and children, brothers and sisters.
+life, love and war between parents and children, brothers and sisters.
 Kings, queens, gods and peasants, they figured in it, fought, won, lost, loved and hated just as human beings did – and do.

 As a child I encountered the German retold stories of Greek mythology ‘en vogue’ then.
 I didn’t like the style.
 It seemed cramped and rather bent on trying to provide a sense of blind worship for the old traditions.
 Typical among those that seem to hold anything of ancient Greece in highest regard without checking twice – or real understanding and a broader view.

 Still, recently I came across a documentary about the Greek myths that not only was colourful, consists of more than 20 parts – but also seems true to ‘life’.

 The second time after reading Joachim Fernau, historian, of hotly debated, enlightened approach, who yet successfully made ancient history come to life in his books on Roman or Greek mythology and history.